Maximal dispersion of adaptive random walks: Abstract

 \section{Abstract}

-Random walks are the most versatile tool to explore a complex network.
-These include maximum entropy random walks (MERWs), which are maximally dispersing and therefore play a key role as they optimize information spreading.
-However, building a MERW comes at the cost of knowing beforehand the global structure of the network to be explored.
+\deletetext{Random walks are the most versatile tool to explore a complex network.
+These include m}Maximum entropy random walks (MERWs)\deletetext{, which} are maximally dispersing and\deletetext{therefore} play a key role in optimizing \deletetext{as they optimize }information spreading in various contexts.
+However, building \deletetext{a}MERWs comes at the cost of knowing beforehand the global structure of the network\deletetext{ to be explored}, a requirement that makes them totally inadequate in real-case scenarios.
 Here, we propose an adaptive random walk (ARW), which instead maximizes dispersion by updating its transition rule on the local information collected while exploring the network.
-We show how to derive the ARW via a large-deviation representation of the MERW as a finite-time rare event of an unbiased random walk and study its dynamics on synthetic and real-world networks.
+We show how to derive \deletetext{the}ARW via a large-deviation representation of \deletetext{the}MERW \deletetext{as a finite-time rare event of an unbiased random walk}and study its dynamics on synthetic and real-world networks.

 In the last decade we have assisted to a wave of new works studying extreme (rare) events associated to dynamical processes evolving on complex networks~\cite{Albeverio2006,Kishore2011,Kishore2012,Chen2014,Chen2015,Hindes2016,DeBacco2016,Hindes2017,Bianconi2018,Coghi2018,Staffeldt2019,Coghi2019,Gutierrez2021,Carugno2021,Kumar2020,Gupta2021,Gandhi}.
 The necessity to understand unlikely events comes from the fact that, although rare, their appearance determines the future of the system under study, which may be potentially catastrophic, e.g., earthquakes~\cite{Albeverio2006}.
-In this context, researchers have focused on random walks and their load and flow properties on nodes and edges~\cite{Kishore2011,Kishore2012,Kumar2020,Gandhi} as models of traffic in transportation~\cite{Staffeldt2019,Gupta2021} and communication networks~\cite{Chen2014}, or on epidemic models and extinction events~\cite{Hindes2016}, or again on general order-disorder~\cite{Hindes2017} and percolation transitions~\cite{Bianconi2018,Coghi2018} to corroborate the robustness of networks.
-In these settings, rare events are often driven by internal noise, e.g., inherent randomness in a random walk, rather than environmental changes, and their understanding could provide us with control mechanisms to keep away from harmful scenarios~\cite{Chen2015,Hindes2016,Hindes2017,Coghi2018}.
+In this context, researchers have focused on random walks and their load and flow properties~\cite{Kishore2011,Kishore2012,Kumar2020,Gandhi} \deletetext{as }for models of traffic in transportation~\cite{Staffeldt2019,Gupta2021} and communication networks~\cite{Chen2014}, or on epidemic models and extinction events~\cite{Hindes2016}, or again on general order-disorder~\cite{Hindes2017} and percolation transitions~\cite{Bianconi2018,Coghi2018} to corroborate the robustness of networks.
+In these settings, rare events are often driven by internal noise\deletetext{ rather than environmental changes}, and their understanding could provide us with control mechanisms to keep away from harmful scenarios~\cite{Chen2015,Hindes2016,Hindes2017,Coghi2018}.